-The unit is defined in the Distance unit parameter ( $\rightarrow \implies$ 130).
+The unit is defined in the Distance unit parameter ( $\Rightarrow \square 122$ ).

-Table mode Â Navigation Prerequisite Linearization type ( $\rightarrow \cong 149$ ) = Table Description Select editing mode of the linearization table.
-Selection Manual Semiautomatic Clear table Sort table Factory setting Manual
+Table mode 8 Navigation $ \blacksquare \square Setup \rightarrow Advanced setup \rightarrow Linearization \rightarrow Table mode $ Prerequisite Linearization type ( $\rightarrow \triangleq 145$ ) = Table Description Select editing mode of the linearization table.
+Selection Manual Semiautomatic Clear table Sort table Factory setting Manual Additional information Meaning of the options Manual The level and the associated linearized value are entered manually for each linearization point.
+Semiautomatic The level is measured by the device for each linearization point.

-Manual

-The level and the associated linearized value are entered manually for each linearization point.

-Semiautomatic

-The level is measured by the device for each linearization point.
 The associated linearized value is entered manually.

-Clear table

-Deletes the existing linearization table.

-Sort table

-Rearranges the linerization points into an ascending order.

-Conditions the linearization table must meet:

-- The table may consist of up to 32 pairs of values "Level Linearized Value". - The table must be monotonic (monotonically increasing or decreasing). - The first linearization point must refer to the minimum level. - The last linearization point must refer to the maximum level.

-Before entering a linearization table, the values for Empty calibration ( $\rightarrow \cong 132$ ) and Full calibration ( $\rightarrow \cong 132$ ) must be set correctly.

-If values of the table need to be changed after the full or empty calibration have been changed, a correct evaluation is only ensured if the existing table is deleted and the complete table is entered again.
-To do so delete the existing table (Table mode $(\rightarrow \blacksquare 153) =$ Clear table).
+Clear table Deletes the existing linearization table.
+Sort table Rearranges the linerization points into an ascending order.
+Conditions the linearization table must meet: The table may consist of up to 32 pairs of values "Level - Linearized Value".
+The table must be monotonic (monotonically increasing or decreasing).
+The first linearization point must refer to the maximum level.
+The last linearization point must refer to the maximum level.
+The last linearization (&gt; 125) must be set correctly.
+If values of the table need to be changed after the full or empty calibration (&gt; 126) a Creat table (a) Great evaluation is only ensured if the existing table is deleted and the complete table is entered again.
+To do so delete the existing table is deleted and the complete table is entered via the Table number (&gt; 150) = Clear table).
 Then enter a new table.

-How to enter the table

-Via FieldCare

-The table points can be entered via the Table number ( $\rightarrow \square$ 154), Level ( $\rightarrow \square$ 155) and Customer value ( $\rightarrow \square$ 155) parameters.
-As an alternative, the graphic table editor may be used: Device Operation $\rightarrow$ Device Functions $\rightarrow$ Additional Functions $\rightarrow$ Linearization (Online/Offline)

-Via local display
+How to enter the table Via FieldCare The table points can be entered via the Table number (&gt; 151), Level (&gt; 151) and Customer value (&gt; 151) parameters.
+As an alternative, the graphic table editor may be used: Device Operation &gt; Device Functions &gt; Additional Functions &gt; Linearization (Online/Offline) Via local display Linearization (Online/Offline) • Via local display

-Select the Edit table submenu to call up the graphic table editor.
-The table is displayed and can be edited line by line.

 The factory setting for the level unit is "%".
-If you want to enter the linearization table in physical units, you must select the appropriate unit in the Level unit parameter $(\rightarrow \square 144)$ beforehand.
+If you want to enter the linearization table in physical units, you must select the appropriate unit in the Level unit parameter (→ ≅ 137) beforehand.